coffee-snake/coffee-snake/README.md

 ### Hi there 👋

+I am a current Computer Science Major at UCI.

 <!--
 **coffee-snake/coffee-snake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.